dominikrys/dominikrys.github.io/content/posts/monitoring-corda-nodes/index.md

 cover:
     image: "img/cover.png"
 tags:
-  - devops
-  - security
-  - docker
+  - Docker
-  - infrastructure
+  - SRE
-  - influxdb
+  - InfluxDB
-  - grafana
+  - Grafana
-  - traefik
+  - Traefik
 ---

 > **This post is also hosted on the [Corda Blog](https://www.corda.net/blog/monitoring-corda-nodes-using-grafana-influxdb-and-telegraf/).** The main goal behind this post was to provide an easily accessible high-level overview on monitoring Corda nodes.
 It also showcases part of what I've done during my summer internship at R3.